yonathanggraiwan/Risk_Score_Prediction_In_Bank_Application/README.md

 ```

 ## Problem Background
-`I am a data analyst working in a department store.
-On this occasion, the store owner has asked me to analyze the annual sales data from their stores.
-I need to generate accurate analytical insights using statistics and create a visualization dashboard to answer key questions from the store executives.`
+`I am a data scientist working at a financial institution, namely Bank Hebat.
+A manager has asked me to develop a risk score prediction model for individuals applying for loans at Bank Hebat.
+The goal is to identify which features or variables influence a person’s risk score when applying for credit, and to process these variables to build a high-performing model that achieves high accuracy and low error rates in predicting the score.
+This risk score is needed when the bank wants to assess whether a customer poses a high risk in repaying or settling their loan.`

 ## Project Output
 `The output of my project this time is best model to predict customer risk score (with regression, predict loan status approval (with classification), and present the result using huggingface website.`

 ## Data
-`The dataset used in this project comes from Kaggle (https://www.kaggle.com/datasets/lorenzozoppelletto/financial-risk-for-loan-approval/data).
+The dataset used in this project comes from [Kaggle](https://www.kaggle.com/datasets/lorenzozoppelletto/financial-risk-for-loan-approval/data).
 It contains customer financial informations, with 20,000 rows and 36 columns.
 The dataset is considered clean, with no duplicate entries or missing values.
-`

 ## Method
 `In this moment, I compare five machine learning algorithms to predict an individual's RiskScore: KNN Regressor, Decision Tree Regressor, Random Forest Regressor, SVM Regressor, and XGBoost Regressor.
 The performance of these algorithms is evaluated based on their error score (MAE) and R² score, obtained through 5-fold Cross Validation for each algorithm.
 The best-performing algorithm will be further refined using hyperparameter tuning, after which the model will be saved and deployed on Hugging Face for inference and user access.`